Nature Reserve & Biological Station

 -

-Lepidopteran project
+Lepidopteran Project

 Interns set up composite insect traps and analyze captured insects to measure fluctuations in monthly insect abundance -